 We are exposed to risk associated with changes in interest rates.
 As of March 31, 2010, all of the outstanding debt under our senior secured credit facilities, \$817.1 million, was subject to floating interest rate risk.
-To provide some protection against potential rate increases associated with our floating senior secured credit facilities, we have entered into derivative instruments in the form of interest rate swap agreements covering a significant portion (\$400.0 million) of our senior secured indebtedness.
+To provide some protection against potential rate increases associated with our floating senior secured credit facilities, we have entered into derivative instruments in the form of interest rate swap agreements with Morgan Stanley Capital Services, Inc. covering a significant portion (\$400.0 million) of our senior secured indebtedness.
 The interest rate swap agreements qualify for hedge accounting and have been designated as cash flow hedges against specific payments due on our senior secured term loan.
 Accordingly, any interest rate differential is reflected in an adjustment to interest expense over the lives of the interest rate swap agreements.
 While the unhedged portion of our senior secured debt is subject to increases in interest rates, we believe that this risk is offset with variable interest rates associated with client borrowings.
 At March 31, 2010, we had \$417.1 million in unhedged senior secured borrowings, the variable cost of which is partially offset by variable interest income on \$222.6 million of client margin receivables.
 Because of this relationship, and our expectation for outstanding balances in the future, we do not believe that a short-term change in interest rates would have a material impact on our income before taxes.
-For a discussion of such interest rate swap agreements, see Note 9 to our unaudited condensed consolidated financial statements
+A 10 basis point increase in interest rates would result in an increase in interest expense on the variable portion of our debt of approximately \$0.4 million.
+For a discussion of such interest rate swap agreements, see Note 9 to our unaudited condensed consolidated financial statements.

 We offer our advisors and their clients two primary cash sweep programs that are interest rate sensitive: our bank sweep programs and money market sweep vehicles involving multiple money market fund providers.
 Our bank sweep programs use multiple non-affiliated banks to provide up to \$1.5 million (\$3.0 million joint) of FDIC insurance for client deposits custodied at the banks.
-While clients earn interest for balances on deposit in the bank sweep programs, we earn a fee.
-Our fees from the bank sweep programs are based on prevailing interest rates in the current interest rate environment, but may be adjusted in an increasing or decreasing interest rate environment or for other reasons.
-Changes in interest rates and fees for the bank sweep programs are monitored by our Fee and Rate Setting Committee (the "FRS Committee"), which governs and approves any changes to our fees.
-By meeting promptly after interest rates change, or for other market or non-market reasons, the FRS Committee balances financial risk of the bank sweep programs with products that offer competitive client yields.
-However, as short-term interest rates hit lower levels, the FRS Committee may be compelled to lower fees.
+While clients earn interest rate environment, but may be adjusted in an increasing or decreasing interest rate environment or for other reasons.
+Changes in interest rates in the current interest rate environment, but may be adjusted in an increasing committee (the "FRS Committee"), which governs and approves any changes to our fees.
+By meeting promptly after interest rates change, or for other market or non-market reasons, the FRS Committee balances on the competitive client yields.
+However, as short-term interest rates in the schematy be compelled to lower fees.
 The average Federal Reserve effective federal funds rate for March 2010 was 0.16%.
-A change in short-term interest rates of 10 basis points, if accompanied by a commensurate change in fees for our cash sweep programs, could result in an increase or decrease in income before income taxes of \$1.1.4 million on an annual basis (assuming that client balances at March 31, 2010 did not change).
-Actual impacts may vary depending on interest rate levels, the significance of change, and the FRS Committee's strategy in responding to that change.
+A change in short-term interest rates of 10 basis points, if a companied by a commensurate change in fees for our cash sweep programs, could result in an increase or decrease in income before income taxes of \$1.1.4 million on an annual basis (assuming that client balances at March 31, 2010 did not change).
+Actual impacts may vary depending on interest rate levels, the significance of change.